Crystal Palace - Leicester City: How to watch, start time, stream, odds

 Crystal Palace

-OUT: Gary Cahill (hamstring), Mamadou Sakho (calf), Nathan Ferguson (knee), Martin Kelly (calf), Wayne Hennessey (undisclosed) and Connor Wickham (undisclosed).
+OUT: Gary Cahill (hamstring), Nathan Ferguson (knee), Martin Kelly (calf), Wayne Hennessey (undisclosed) and Connor Wickham (undisclosed).

 Leicester City